clairestolp/giftastic/README.md

 # giftastic
-A dynamic web application that connects with GIPHY API to display gifs
+A dynamic web application that connects with GIPHY API to display gifs to display GIFs based on the emotion the user clicks.

 ### Guidelines